Oreoluwa99/2D-Ising-Model-Simulation/README.md

-# Ising Model Simulation
+# Ising Model Simulation and Visualization

-This repository contains Python code for simulating the Ising model using the Metropolis algorithm.
-The Ising model is a mathematical model used in statistical mechanics to describe the behavior of spins in a magnetic material.
+This repository contains Python code for simulating and visualizing the Ising model, a mathematical model in statistical mechanics that describes the behavior of magnetic spins in a lattice.
+The simulation is performed using the Metropolis algorithm, and the results include thermodynamic properties and visual snapshots of the evolving spin configurations.

 ## Table of Contents